Decommission SecureDrop

 You may also want to inventory credentials, such as the email address or alias and PGP key used for receiving OSSEC alerts, in order to retire them.

-3. Optional: Save a backup.
+Optional: Save a backup.
 If you want to save a backup of the Application Server (for example, to reinstall SecureDrop in the future using the same .onion address), follow our backup guidelines.
-Once the backup has been created, you can move it off of the Admin Workstation USB and onto an encrypted device, such as a LUKS-encrypted drive.
-You will also require a backup of the Submission Key found on the SVS.
+Once the backup has been created, you can move it onto an encrypted device, such as a LUKS-encrypted drive.
+You will also require a backup of the Submission Key found on the SecureDrop Workstation.

-4. Optional: Delete submissions on the server.
-Log into the Journalist Interface and delete all sources to take advantage of SecureDrop’s secure deletion properties.
+Optional: Delete submissions on the server.
+Log into the SecureDrop Workstation and delete all sources to take advantage of SecureDrop’s secure deletion properties.
 Note that depending on the number of sources on your server, it may take anywhere from several minutes to an hour or more for the submissions to be completely deleted from the server.

 You can either leave the server ample time to complete this operation, or monitor the progress by SSHing to the Application server and running